Python Web Scraping in 2025: Tools, Tips & Proxies

 print(extracted_titles)

-Running this script will output the titles from the first page of r/programming.
-To build a more substantial dataset, we need to scrape multiple pages.
+Running this prints the titles from the first page.
+To build a bigger dataset, we need to walk through several pages.

 next_button_span = soup_parser.find("span", class_="next-button")